 Along the left hand rail of your WordPress dashboard you will now see the installed Piano tab.
 Hover over the Piano tab and select ‘Paywall’ to pull up the setup page which is broken out into three sections.

 This is the number which you copied from the left-hand side of the Paywall Management screen on the Piano Publisher Dashboard.

 Here you’ll need to determine a tag or tags that mark premium content.
 Tags are extremely important in implementing the Piano Paywall on WordPress.

-First you’ll need to determine what tag or tags will be associated with premium content.
-Simply add those tags in the area marked “Select the tags of the content you want restricted.”
+First, you’ll need to determine what tag or tags will be associated with premium content.
+Simply add those tags in the area marked “Select the tags of the content you want to be restricted.”
 Note that at least one post on your website must already be associated with this tag, otherwise you’ll see an error message when you click save later on.

 Then you’ll need to tag existing premium posts with the same restricted tag, as well as all subsequent posts you wish to restrict.